 • The Sliced Metal preset has a good working example of how to use Slice Seq to modulate slice selection.

-Use MIDI to Trigger Slice Playback
+Use MIDI to Trigger Playback of specific slices

-Bitbox also allows you to use MIDI to trigger playback of individual slices within a cell.
-Here is a basic example of how to do this:
+Bitbox also allows you to use MIDI to trigger playback of specific slices within a cell.